Irina Levshakova: Leningrad rock scene

+Involvement in underground rock

-Levshakova was deeply involved in the underground rock scene in Leningrad in the 1980s and 1990s.
+From 1980 onwards, and through the 1980s an 90s, Levshakova was deeply involved in the underground rock scene in Leningrad.
 After the death of her grandfather in 1984, Kuznetsova moved to the Linnik Dacha, which she turned into a haven for rock musicians from throughout Russia.
-Her address soon became an iconic address in the rock community.
-She turned one of the rooms into a recording studio and the house also began to function as a concert venue; she regularly held parties and organized apartment concerts.
-While active in the rock scene, Levshakova mostly went by the alias Komarovskaya or Linnik.
+Her address soon became an iconic address in the rock community, transformed into the capital of the local rock underground movement and harboring a commune of like-minded people.

+Levshakova turned one of the rooms into a recording studio.
+The dacha also began to function as a concert venue; Levshakova regularly held parties and organized apartment concerts.
+While active in the rock scene, Levshakova mostly went by the aliases Komarovskaya or Linnik.
 She rehearsed with artists such as Boris Grebenshchikov and Konstantin Kinchev.
 One of Grebenshchikov's songs, "Аделаида" ("Adelaide"), was dedicated to Levshakova.
 Another regular visitor was Alexander Bashlachev, who for a time also lived in the dacha and who last visited in February 1988, five days before he committed suicide.

 Levshakova was a talented artist.
-She frequently painted cover art for the albums of rock bands.
-Her watercolor art was at one point exhibited at the Oslo Museum in Norway.
+She frequently painted cover art for the albums of rock bands, often with "psychedelic" watercolors.
+Levshakova's art was at one point exhibited at the Oslo Museum in Norway.
 Some of her art was also at times exhibited at exhibitions in Leningrad.
 According to the author Olga Zhuk, Levshakova's art was characterized by being daring and extravagant.

 In early 1989 Levshakova was in England, where she recorded several programmes with the Russian-language BBC presenter Seva Novgorodsev, including a programme on 11 February in commemoration of Bashlachev and a programme on 25 February on the subject of Greenpeace and environmental issues.
 In the 25 February programme she was titled as both a paleontologist and an ecologist.
 Levshakova also unsuccessfully attempted to realize a musical project of her own during her time in England.
+After the disintegration of the Soviet Union in 1991, Levshakova briefly moved to England and ran environmental campaigns.